FME Version

 self.pyoutput(feature)

-The first three lines are importing different packages.
-Import fme and import fmeobjects will already be in the PythonCaller when you first open it, so you will only need to add import scipy.stats to be able to use the Shapiro-Wilk test.
+The first four lines import different packages.
+When you first open the PythonCaller, import fme, from fme import BaseTransformer, and import objects will already be there, so you will only need to add import scipy.stats to use the Shapiro-Wilk test.

-self.x.append(feature.getAttribute('shapiro.x')) uses the attribute shapiro.x as the input attribute.
+self.x.append(feature.getAttribute('shapiro.x')) uses the attribute shapiro.x as the input attribute (def input() function).

-results = scipy.stats.shapiro(self.x) calls the shapiro function from the scipy.stats package
+results = scipy.stats.shapiro(self.x) calls the shapiro function from the scipy.stats package (def close() function)

-Before closing the Python caller, click the ellipsis next to Attributes to Expose and add shapiro.result and shapiro.pvalue then for Attributes to Hide select shapiro.x.
+Before closing the PythonCaller, click the ellipsis next to Attributes to Expose and add shapiro.result and shapiro.pvalue.
+For Attributes to Hide select shapiro.x.

-Click OK to close the PythonCaller.
+Click OK twice to close the PythonCaller.

 9. Finish Custom Transformer

-To finish off the custom transformer, connect the PythonCaller Output port to the Output port for the custom transformer.
+To finish off the custom transformer, connect the PythonCaller Output port to the Output port for the Custom Transformer.

 Both R and Python